 - Domestic production.
 The NWFP, NATA and Baluchistan have a long tradition of cottage industry production of small arms.
-Domestic production increased dramatically following the Soviet invasion of Afghanistan when local producers started manufacturing copies of Kalashnikovs, bazookas and rocket launchers.
-This production is outside state supervision and licensing, and is free from taxation.
-This makes small arms cheap and easy to acquire. - Supplies from Afghanistan.
+Domestic production increased dramatically following the Soviet invasion of Afghanistan when local producers started producing copies of Kalashnikovs, bazookas and rocket launchers.28 This production is outside state supervision and licensing and is free from taxation.29 This makes small arms cheap and easy to acquire.

+- The Afghan 'Pipeline'.
 The single most important factor in the prevalence of small arms in Pakistan, and indeed throughout South Asia, was the arming of the mujahideen in Afghanistan by the U.S. both through and with Pakistan.
 America initiated a hands-off policy on the supplies, preferring to channel them through the ISI.
 Extremely poor accountability on this 'pipeline' meant that the opportunities for leakage into the black market were rife.
-An estimated 70% of the arms were siphoned off by ISI, Afghan leaders and field commanders and found their way into commercial channels.29
+An estimated 70% of the arms were siphoned off by ISI and Afghan leaders and field commanders and found their way into commercial channels.30

+- Stocks from Afghanistan.
 Arms flowed into and out of Afghanistan throughout the conflict.
 Supplies captured from the Soviets often ended up on sale in the NWFP.